 Here are the top Midori cocktails to make with this Japanese melon liqueur!
 These bright green drinks are balanced to perfection.

-Got a bottle of Midori, or wondering how to use it?
-This neon green Japanese liqueur was emblematic of drinks of the 1980’s: brightly colored and overly sweet.
-After going out of vogue for a while, now it’s back…and better than ever!
-There’s no need to amp the sugar on this one.
-Rely on its natural melon flavor and sweetness, and you can mix it into refreshingly crisp, sweet tart drinks.
+Got a bottle of Midori?
+This neon green Japanese liqueur was emblematic of drinks of the 1980’s, brightly colored and intensely sweet.
+After going out of vogue for a while, it’s back and better than ever!
+Its earthy melon flavor makes refreshingly crisp, sweet tart drinks.

 Here are all the best Midori cocktails that make the most of this green melon liquor!
-It’s surprisingly refreshing when paired with real citrus or top shelf orange liqueur.
-Our spin on the classic Midori sour uses real lemon, lime and soda water: a far cry from the vodka and artificial sour mix of days gone by.
+At A Couple Cooks, we’re cocktail experts with over 300 cocktail recipes under our belt, and we’ve experimented with this liqueur to find the best ways to use it.
+It’s surprisingly refreshing when paired with real citrus or top shelf orange liqueur in a Japanese Slipper.
+Or try the classic Midori Sour uses real lemon, lime and soda water, a far cry from the vodka and artificial sour mix of days gone by.
 Ready to get started?

 The most famous Midori cocktail?
 The Midori Sour!
 This 1980’s classic is like the drink equivalent of a melon Jolly Rancher.
 But it’s not overly sweet: it’s perfectly sweet tart!
 This drink was big in the 1980s and 90’s made with sour mix.
 Our spin is a refreshed version of this classic with real lemon and lime, and let me tell you: one sip of this and you’ll be a believer.

 History: The Midori Sour is a popular cocktail from the 1980’s that sprung up after the bright green Japanese liqueur was introduced in the United States in 1978.